actionml/harness/pio-kappa-refactoring.md

         Action: gets a list and info, used for discovery of all resources known by the system.
 This command is synchronous so no need to poll for updates

-## REST Endpoints for Lambda Admin (TBD)

-in addition to the commands above, Lambda style learners require not only setup but batch training.
-So some additional commands are needed:

-    POST /commands/batch-train
-        Request Body: description of which engine to train and any params Response Body: returns the command-id to poll via GET for information about command progress
-        Action: will launch batch training of an <engine-id>.
-This command is asynchronous so needs to be polled for status

-    Delete /commands/<command-id>
-        Action: attempts to kill the command by id and removes it

-    GET /commands/<command-id>
-        Response Body: response body command status for asynch/long-lived command

 ## The Command Line Interface

 PIO-Kappa uses resource-ids to identify all objects in the system, engines and commands.
 Every Template must have an engine.
 The Engine must have an `engine.json` file, which contains all parameters for the engine to run including algorithm parameters that are specific to the Template.

 **Things to remember:**
- - The file `engine.json` can be named anything and put anywhere so the term is only a short version of `/path/to/some/engined/json/file`.
+ - The file `engine.json` can be named anything and put anywhere so the term is only a short version of `/path/to/some/engine/json/file`.
 The same is true of the `config.json` for server wide config.
  - The working copy of this data is actually in a shared database and so until you create the engine (command below) or modify it, the engine config is not active.
  - No command works before you start the server.